 02 of 04

-You're permitted up to two pieces of luggage per passenger, weighing up to 30 kilos or about 66 pounds.
-Children under three ride free.
+You're permitted up to two pieces of luggage per passenger, weighing up to 30 kilos or about 66 pounds, and children under three ride free, so this makes for the perfect form of transportation if you're traveling with young children.

 03 of 04

 The Transnica bus company offers travel between Honduras, Nicaragua and Costa Rica.
-Transnica buses are high quality and offer a choice between regular and executive service.
-Regular service has air conditioning, reclining seats, health service and TV/video.
-Executive service includes lunch, larger spaces, free Internet access and television.
-A luxury fleet services Nicaragua.
+Transnica buses are high quality and offer a choice between regular and executive service where regular service has air conditioning, reclining seats, health service and TV/video and executive service includes lunch, larger spaces, free Internet access and television.

 04 of 04